What is omnichannel?

 In the next part of this guide, we get into the nitty-gritty of how this can be executed for different businesses depending on the current state of their call center.
 If your company runs a call center, but it’s not an omnichannel solution, you would most likely be operating in one of these three scenarios

-Scenario 2: Your business uses a single channel, usually the phone channel.
-This phone channel may be supported by cloud telephony and integrated with your CRM.
-But you do not offer any digital support channels.
+Your business uses a single channel, usually the phone channel.
+This phone channel may be supported by cloud telephony and integrated with your CRM, but you do not offer any digital support channels.

 We’ll now cover how to migrate to an omnichannel call center in all three scenarios.